 (Director) and Louise Reid

-(Co-Director).
-The Centre has a wealth of theoretical, methodological and disciplinary expertise amongst its team
+(Co-Director), the Centre has a wealth of theoretical, methodological and disciplinary expertise amongst its research team

 are central to our activities.